smaranjitghose/awesome-portfolio-websites/README.md

 ### Home Page:

 Welcome to Home Page!
 If you want to navigate to this page, open the Awesome-Portfolio-Websites folder, located on the Github repository, in a text editor.
 Examples of text editors include Visual Studio Code, Atom, Notepad++ or others.
-Once the Awesome-Portfolio-Websites is open, multiple files will appear.
+Once the Awesome-Portfolio-Websites folder is open, multiple files will appear.
 Click on the `index.html` file to access the home page.

 What to do on the Home Page?
 * Add your title/name